RobinLe1402/cppenv/README.md

-# RobinLe C++ Environment
+# RobinLe C++ Environment - Windows XP versions

-This repo contains code to be referenced in all my C++ projects.
+This repo contains code to be referenced in my Windows-XP-compatible C++ projects.

 ## Subdirectories